Esquire July 2001

 Since Stewart's distracted, we'll have to get back to childhood stuff

-Oh good. meantime, take note: His Daily Show is to current comedy
+Oh good. meantime, take note: His Daily Show

 what Saturday Night Live was to '70s comedy-surprising, groundbreaking,